Why Are People So Cruel?

 Humans have a demonstrated ability to pretend [at least for a little while] that they are not experiencing pain when they actually are.
 Instead of showing tears or fear when facing another person's disapproval, many individuals learn to display a confident smile instead.
 Such performances become even more effective when they are combined with painful counterattacks

-If we notice that we've been criticized, we feel an instinctive urge to 'defend ourselves' by criticizing the critic.
+If we notice that we've been criticized, our Anger Instinct imbues us with an instinctive urge to defend ourselves by 'hurting back', i.e., by criticizing the critic.
 Some individuals become so impressed with the effectiveness of their counterattacks, they begin to regularly launch pre-emptive strikes to warn off any who might be tempted to criticize them.

 In civilized circles, these pre-emptive strikes usually take the form of humor.
 Having fun at another person's expense lets all observers know that you have the capacity to inflict a lot of pain on them if they make the mistake of criticizing you.
 (The laughter of those in the 'audience' is an expression of relief or 'gladness' that they were not the target of the criticism that was expressed or implied.)